TruTV (United Kingdom and Ireland)

 TruTV was a British free-to-air television channel owned by Sony Pictures Television.
 The channel was launched on 4 August 2014 by Turner Broadcasting System as TruTV.
-On 12 February 2019, it was replaced by True Crime.
+It was replaced by True Crime on 12 February 2019.

 History

 In May 2014, Turner Broadcasting System announced that they would launch TruTV, a separate British version of the US channel of the same name.
 On 13 June 2014, TruTV launched a placeholder on Freeview channel 68.
 On 24 July 2014, the TruTV placeholder launched on Sky channel 565.

 TruTV

 On 4 August 2014, TruTV was launched.

 In mid-December 2016, the then current owners Turner threatened to close down the channel if a last-minute funding deal could not be agreed.
 It cited the fact that the channel had failed to attract an audience, even with some of its biggest shows like America's Got Talent.
 Original commissions were a part of the channel's early plans to build upon US shows.
 Ian McDonough, senior vice-president and managing director of Northern Europe at Turner Broadcasting said in February 2015: "We want to move quite quickly with this channel, so I don’t think we'll wait too long.
 By year two, we want to start looking at UK commissions."
 Due to the lack of audience, this never came to pass.

 On 16 February 2017, Sony Pictures Television acquired the channel from Turner.
 The channel continued to license its name and logo from its previous parent, which will still represent ad sales for the channel.

 In early 2019, the Freeview broadcast area of truTV was reduced to Greater Manchester only, via the legacy GMAN multiplex, with Sony Crime Channel moving to the Comux slot, and True Entertainment moving from its original allocation (which was unavailable in Wales) to the prior Sony Crime berth (truTV's pre-2018 position).

 The Turner-owned truTV name in the UK was closed on 12 February 2019 and was replaced by True Crime.